 4. Utilise Emotional Flashcards

-Emotional flashcards are also a great way to get your children to talk about their feelings.
+Emotional flashcards are also a great way to get your children to talk about their big feelings.
 Similar to the emotional plush toys, these flashcards are great to use when you are out and about and you can sense the onset of tantrums and you want to divert their attention towards positive behavior.

 5. Lead By Example